omriariav/screenshots-housekeeping/README.md

 - Processing progress with batch updates
 - Success/failure for each operation
 - Final summary with cost breakdown and statistics

-## Privacy & Security

-**Data Handling:**
-- Images are resized and compressed before API transmission
-- Only visual content is sent to OpenAI - no metadata or file paths
-- API requests use secure HTTPS connections
-- No data is stored by the application

-**API Usage:**
-- Implements rate limiting and retry logic
-- Respects OpenAI's usage policies
-- Minimal data transmission through image compression

-## Safety & Content Filtering

-**AI Safety Filters:**
-- GPT-4 Vision has built-in safety filters that may refuse to analyze certain content
-- Common refusal cases include images with children, sensitive content, or unclear images
-- When AI responds with "I'm sorry, I can't help" or similar refusal messages, the tool automatically skips renaming that file

-**Automatic Handling:**
-- Files triggering safety filters are left with original names (no harm done)
-- Processing continues with remaining files
-- Clear logging indicates when files are skipped due to safety filters
-- No manual intervention required

-**User Control:**
-- You can manually rename skipped files later if desired
-- The tool never forces processing of content the AI deems inappropriate
-- Original files remain completely unchanged

 ## Cost Information